Achievable logoAchievable logo

 (spoiler)

-As x→4 from the right (values greater than 4), f(x) appears to approach 5.
-So
+As x→4 from the right (values greater than 4), f(x) appears to approach 5, suggesting

 Because the one-sided limits don’t match, there is no single value that f(x) approaches as x→4.
-Therefore, the limit does not exist.
+Therefore, x→4limf(x) does not exist.

 A graph gives a visual way to track what f(x) does as x approaches a.
 You can see whether the function approaches a single height, shoots upward or downward without bound, jumps to a different value, or oscillates.